Q: What is the purpose of the China Scholars Program (CSP)?

 Q: How much does it cost to participate in the CSP?

-A: For the Fall 2019 session: The tuition fee is $1000, which includes two books and three Stanford Continuing Studies credits.
-A limited number of partial and full tuition waivers will be available.
+A: For the Spring 2020 session: The tuition fee is $1000, which includes two books and three Stanford Continuing Studies credits.
+A limited number of partial and full need-based tuition waivers will be available.

 Q: Will students earn credits for this course?
 How may those credits be applied?